Trevor Noah celebrates his last episode hosting "The Daily Show" after 7 years behind the desk - KTVZ

 By Elizabeth Wolfe, CNN

-Trevor Noah’s final night as host of Comedy Central’s satirical news report “The Daily Show” celebrated his 7-year tenure anchoring the show, featuring a packed audience, full cast of correspondents and star-studded farewell messages.
+Trevor Noah’s final night as host of Comedy Central’s satirical news report “The Daily Show” celebrated his 7-year anchoring tenure and featured a packed audience, full cast of correspondents and star-studded farewell messages.

 “Don’t be sad,” Noah said in his closing monologue, adding, “It doesn’t feel like seven years.
 Well, not at the desk.
 Obviously I went home in between.
 But still, it’s been a wild ride.”